peter88213/nvhelp-de/source/file_menu.rst

 **Speichern the project with another file name/at another place**

-Mit **Datei > Speichern unter...** or ``Strg``-``⇧``-``S``, you can save the project with another file name/at another place.
+Mit **Datei > Speichern unter...** or ``Strg``-``⇧``-``S``, kann man save the project with another file name/at another place.
 Then a file select dialog opens to specify the new path and file name.

 .. note::